 I’ll leave links to the most important guides you need to check out if you haven’t already!

-But I also want to know your thoughts on the Witness 5.
+But I also want to know your thoughts on this LeBron Witness 5 review.
 Perhaps you have it and feel different about it?
 Or you’ve got a question I haven’t answered in the review?

 Nike LeBron Witness 5$100